-The doors that opened for modern tension-fabric buildings came during World War II, with the introduction of quanset steel or aluminum buildings used as utility, storage or housing buildings.
-Shortly afterward, advances in use of natural gas, or off-products from the petroleum industry, along with development of plastisizers, enabled the use of PVC in such applications.
+The doors that opened for modern tension-fabric buildings came during World War II, with the introduction of Quonset steel or aluminum buildings used as utility, storage, or housing buildings.
+Shortly afterward, advances in use of natural gas, or off-products from the petroleum industry, along with the development of plasticizers, enabled the use of PVC in such applications.

-Eat Street Project at Westfield Shopping Centre (London, UK), Grand Pavilion (Melbourne, Au) and the Santa Fe Opera House (USA) are just a few examples.
+Eat Street Project at Westfield Shopping Centre (London, UK), Grand Pavilion (Melbourne, Au), and the Santa Fe Opera House (USA) are just a few examples.
 The Qatar inflatable fabric dome is a great example of a habitable tension-fabric structure, as is the Vectorfields Frank Kim residence.
-These are more artworks than traditional building, however.
+These are more artworks than traditional buildings, however.

-It is in the huge gap between these true works of art and the basic quanset in which the most efficient and practical applications of poly-fabric buildings occur.
-Airport hangars, storage buildings for large equipment and supplies, temporary bulk housing and even machine or workshops all become more cost-efficient when fabric buildings are involved.
+It is in the huge gap between these true works of art and the basic Quonset in which the most efficient and practical applications of poly-fabric buildings occur.
+Airport hangars, storage buildings for large equipment and supplies, temporary bulk housing, and even machine or workshops all become more cost-efficient when fabric buildings are involved.

 In a strange way, tensioned fabric buildings have evolved in a circular manner, originating with available raw materials such as skins and poles, through free-standing polymer structures relying entirely on internal tension to allow for artistic expression, to minimalist designs that offer greater strength, durability, weather and chemical resistance and lower cost than conventional wood, steel or concrete buildings.
 These new, simple yet solid designs reflect and integrate more of the basic principles of their ancestors – yurts and teepees – than the modernistic creations that immediately preceded them.